tweedegolf/storage-abstraction/README.md

 }
 ```

 Removes all files in the bucket.
 If the call succeeds the `value` key will hold the string "ok".
-If versioning is enabled, all versions of the files in the bucket will be removed.
+Backblaze B2 uses by default a form of versioning which can't be turned off, `clearBucket` automatically removes all existing versions of the file.

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.